Category Archives: pr2_en

 The lab has two tasks.
 These tasks cover a lot of topics from Programming 1, but are enriched with the enumeration topic introduced this week.
 Both tasks also benefit from the pointers covered last week.

-Lab task: File categorization
+Lab task [W02-1]: File categorization

 In this task, you will create a utility that will be able to count how many files of each category exist (e.g. how many image files in a directory and its subdirectories).
 We will only create the part that categorizes files and counts the totals.

-To find the names of files, we will use knowledge from the Linux task lask semester.
+To find the names of files, we will use knowledge from the Linux task last semester.
 We will use a tool called find to find the files recursively and pipe them to our program.
 By doing this, we will be able to index and categorize any amount of files recursively in all subdirectories.

 Requirements